-The Intelligent Provisioning Deployment Settings page enables you to create server configuration packages.
+The Intelligent Provisioning Deployment Settings page enables you to create deployments or server configuration packages.
 You can deploy the packages using a USB key or iLO Scripting to one or more ProLiant servers or HPE Synergy compute modules.
 Using Deployment Settings is an alternative to using the Scripting Toolkit or iLO RESTful Interface Tool.

-For more information about iLO RESTful Interface Tool, see https://www.hpe.com/info/resttool.

 - 1. On the Intelligent Provisioning home screen, click Perform Maintenance. - 2.
-Select Deployment Settings from the maintenance options.

-When you open the Deployment Settings, you can choose to manage an existing Deployment Settings profile or create one based on existing deployment settings.

-Creating a Deployment Settings package Using Deployment Settings package to configure a single server Deployment Settings actions

-More information

-- About Hardware Validation Tool - Creating a Deployment Settings package

-Creating a Deployment Settings package

-- 1. On the Deployment Settings screen, do one of the following: - a.
-To create a new customized profile, click Create New Deployment, and navigate the deployment settings screens to complete the settings in the following steps. - b.
-To edit an existing customized profile, click the Pencil icon in the end of each row. - 2.
+Select Deployment Settings from the maintenance options. - 3.
+On the Deployment Settings screen, do one of the following: - To create a new customized profile, click Create New Deployment, and navigate the deployment settings screens to complete the settings in the following steps. - b.
+To edit an existing customized profile, click (Edit). - 4.
 Enter a Deployment Name-Enter a name for this deployment package.
-Do not include spaces or special characters. - 3.
-Enter User Notes and Captured From details. - 4.
-Enter Firmware Update Select the option type you want to update. - 5.
-Enter an Operating System: - a.
-Click Create button. - b.
-Select the Install source. - c.
-Select the Install media or OS type. - d.
-Configure OS settings. - e.
+Do not include spaces or special characters.

+Steps 5-10 below, although optional make your deployment profile more precise, resulting in a sound server configuration.

+- 5. (Optional) Enter User Notes and Captured From details.

+- 6. (Optional) Enter an Operating System:

+- a.
+Click Create button.

+- b.
+Select the Install source.

+- c.
+Select the Install media or OS type.

+- d.
+Configure OS settings.

+For example, in a VMware OS and a virtual media source, you could enter a URL of the format: http://x.x.y.z/Repo/OS\Images/VMware-ESXi-7.0.3-19035710-HPE-703.0.0.10.8.1.1-Dec2022.iso

+- e.
 Select Use Automation Controller Setting or not. - f.
-Configure partition table. - g.
-Click Save button if everything is correct. - 6.
-Enter the ROM Settings- See Using the BIOS Configuration (RBSU) utility. - 7.
-Enter the Array Configuration-See Configuring Intelligent Storage. - 8.
-Enter Intelligent Provisioning Preferences-See Setting Intelligent Provisioning Preferences. - 9.
-Enter Hardware Validation Tool- Select Hardware Validation Tool options for each deployment. - 10.
-Click Save button to save the profile.
+Configure the partition table. - g.
+Click Save button if everything is correct. - 7.
+(Optional) Enter the ROM Settings - 8.
+(Optional) Enter the Storage Controller Settings - 9.
+(Optional) Enter Intelligent Provisioning Preferences - 10.
+(Optional) Enter Hardware Validation Tool- Select Hardware Validation Tool options for each deployment. - 11.
+Click Save to save the profile.

+For more information on how to access intelligent provisioning, see Accessing Intelligent Provisioning

-Using Deployment Settings package to configure a single server
+Using a deployment to configure a single server